 - i.
 In addition to reasons that require an opportunity for an informal hearing given in 24 CFR §982.555(a)(1)(i)-(vi),1 an opportunity for an informal hearing must be given to residents for any dispute that a resident may have with respect to a PHA (as owner) action in accordance with the individual's lease or the contract administrator in accordance with RAD PBV requirements that adversely affect the resident's rights, obligations, welfare, or status. - For any hearing required under 24 CFR § 982.555(a)(1)(i)-(vi), the contract administrator will perform the hearing, as is the current standard in the program. - For any additional hearings required under RAD, the PHA (as owner) will perform the hearing. - ii.
 An informal hearing will not be required for class grievances or to disputes between residents not involving the PHA (as owner) or contract administrator.
 This hearing requirement shall not apply to and is not intended as a forum for initiating or negotiating policy changes between a group or groups of residents and the PHA (as owner) or contract administrator. - iii.
-The PHA (as owner) give residents notice of their ability to request an informal hearing as outlined in iv.
+The PHA (as owner) give residents notice of their ability to request an informal hearing as outlined in 24 CFR § 982.555(c)(1) for informal hearings that will address circumstances that fall outside of the scope of 24 CFR § 982.555(a)(1)(i)-(vi). - iv.
 The PHA (as owner) provide opportunity for an informal hearing before an eviction.